 To make the pesto, I also use my Cuisinart Mini Food Processor, to blitz the basil, parmesan and garlic till finely ground.
 Once you have done that, you can then fold in the pea puree.
 Don't blend it all together, as you don't want the pesto completely smooth, you want it to still have flecks of basil, parmesan and garlic.
 So it's important to just fold everything together till just combined.

-Looking for some over sauce for pasta?
+Looking for some more sauce recipes for serving over pasta?
 Check out this delicious pasta sauce recipes:

 - Marinara Sauce